 The move from 100GE to 400GE in the data center is revolutionary, not evolutionary.
 Optical transceivers will use advanced signal modulation and coding to reach 400GE speeds.
 These techniques create new test challenges for transceiver manufacturers.
 We can help you address your 400GE data center implementation challenges using advanced modulation and coding techniques.

-Challenge 2: guarantee quality and Interoperability
+Challenge 2: ensure quality and Interoperability

 Data center operators need to support both 100GE and 400GE in their data center networks.
 Network downtime due to faulty transceivers is not an option.
 New transceiver technology must be thoroughly tested to comply with industry specifications to ensure seamless compatibility before it is inserted into the network.